 Hiroaki: It’s also Zenjiro‘s alma mater.
-And the comedy duo Pink Telephone. (laughs)
+And Pink Telephone. (laughs)

 —And Tonko, how about you?

-Tonko: I didn’t go to a design-focused school, and I majored in the performing arts in college… so sort of a whole different universe.
+Tonko: I didn’t go to a design-focused school, and I majored in the performing arts in college… a whole different universe, really.
 Midway through college I dropped out and drifted for awhile, until one day, I heard that SNK’s design department was hiring illustrators.
 I submitted some of my works, and by a stroke of luck, I got hired.

 SNK: We don’t normally hire people that way, but her submissions were so great, we hired her on the spot. (laughs)

 —After getting hired, then, did you both start working as illustrators right away?